 Of course, the reality is that as licensed individuals (e.g., by FINRA, the SEC, or a state insurance department), regulators generally already impose non-trivial requirements on financial advisors in various channels to conduct appropriate due diligence on their technology, particularly from the perspective of cybersecurity and maintaining the integrity of client data and client privacy.

-Accordingly, the due diligence on technology vendors conducted by broker-dealer and similar platforms would likely already suffice in meeting the reasonable care requirement for CFP professionals (assuming they do at least verify that their platform did such due diligence themselves), and to the extent an RIA is conducting its due diligence of a vendor’s cybersecurity practices with respect to non-public information of clients, such reviews should similarly satisfy the obligation under the CFP Board’s Standards of Conduct as well.
+Accordingly, the due diligence on technology vendors conducted by broker-dealer and similar platforms would likely already suffice in meeting the reasonable care requirement for CFP® professionals (assuming they do at least verify that their platform did such due diligence themselves), and to the extent an RIA is conducting its due diligence of a vendor’s cybersecurity practices with respect to non-public information of clients, such reviews may satisfy the obligation under CFP Board’s Code and Standards as well.
 (Though notably, those providing financial advice services as non-registered individuals – e.g., ‘financial coaches’ – may need to take additional steps to ensure they are meeting this technology vendor due diligence requirement.)

 In other words, proper selection and due diligence of advisor technology go beyond just its cybersecurity and core features.
 Ultimately, to the extent that the software facilitates advice in particular – for instance, financial planning software used to craft recommendations, various “robo-advice” tools that gather and match client input to recommended portfolios, etc. – the financial advisor must actually have a ‘reasonable’ level of understanding of how the software arrives at the recommendations it makes (i.e., the assumptions it uses and how those lead to the outcomes it provides).